SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/3-EnablePgVector.md

 ## SAP BTP, Kyma Runtime

 Further details can be found in the official SAP Help documentation.
-The **PostgreSQL on SAP BTP, hyperscaler option** as well as the Extension API endpoints are available for Kyma instances in AWS regions only (as of September 2023).
+The **PostgreSQL on SAP BTP, hyperscaler option** as well as the Extension API endpoints are available for Kyma instances in **AWS-regions** only (as of September 2023).

 [SAP Help | Using the ‘PostgreSQL, Hyperscaler Option’ Extension APIs for Kyma](https://help.sap.com/docs/postgresql-hyperscaler-option/postgresql-on-sap-btp-hyperscaler-option/using-postgresql-hyperscaler-option-extension-apis-for-kyma?locale=en-US)